MicrosoftDocs/visualstudio-docs/docs/modeling/map-dependencies-across-your-solutions.md

 ![View dependencies across your solutions](../modeling/media/codemapsmainintro.png)

-To use code maps you need either Visual Studio Enterprise or Visual Studio Professional:
+To use code maps, you need Visual Studio Enterprise or Professional edition.
+The code map functionality in Professional edition is slightly more limited than in Enterprise edition.

-- Enterprise: Create code maps from the code editor, **Solution Explorer**, **Class View**, or **Object Browser**.

-- Professional: Open code maps, make limited edits, and navigate code.

 > [!NOTE]
-> Before you share maps created in Visual Studio Enterprise with others who use Visual Studio Professional, make sure that all the items on the map (such as hidden items, expanded groups, and cross-group links) are made visible.
+> Before you share maps created in Visual Studio Enterprise with others who use Visual Studio Professional, make sure that all the items on the map (such as hidden items, expanded groups, and cross-group links) are visible.

 You can map dependencies for code in these languages: